 Students must meet all requirements for admission to the University.
-The Bachelor of Liberal Studies with a major in Mathematics has no separate or special admissions requirements.
+The Bachelor of Science in Mathematics has no separate or special admissions requirements.

 Students must complete all of the requirements pertaining to bachelor's degrees as prescribed in "Academic Requirements for Obtaining a Degree" located in the Academic Programs section of this catalog.
+Students are required to make a grade of "C" or better in all courses in the Major Requirements section of the mathematics curriculum.